quantiota/AI-Agent-Host/docker/README.md

 openssl dhparam -out ./nginx/certs/dhparam.pem 2048
 ```

-Please note that generating a dhparam file can take a long time.
-For a more secure (but slower) 4096-bit key, simply replace 2048 with 4096
+Generating a dhparam file can take a long time.
+For a more secure (but slower) 4096-bit key, simply replace 2048 with 4096 in the above command.

 ### 3 Generate .htpasswd file